GRAAL-Research/poutyne/docs/source/examples/image_reconstruction.rst

 .. image:: /_static/img/image_reconstruction/mnist_batch.png

-Reconstructed images after 3 epochs of training
+Reconstructed Images after 3 Epochs of Training
 ===============================================

-In order to visually evaluate the quality of the results, here, we show the reconstruction results of the samples shown above.
+Here, we show the reconstruction results of the samples shown above to visually evaluate the quality of the results.

 .. code-block:: python